-The most versatile endpoint that provides all Splash features is execute; it allows to execute arbitrary Lua rendering scripts.
+Most versatile endpoints that provide all Splash features are execute and run; they allow to execute arbitrary Lua rendering scripts.

 Other endpoints may be easier to use in specific cases - for example, render.png returns a screenshot in PNG format that can be used as img src without any further processing, and render.json is convenient if you don't need to interact with a page.